 The Learning Institute funds and supports research projects that aim to deepen our understanding of the learning sciences and learning technologies through interdisciplinary faculty collaboration.

 Current pilot projects can be found below, to be completed by August 31, 2027.
+Another round of selected projects will be announced by the end of April 2026.

 Principal Investigator: Ryan K. Boettger, Department of Technical Communication.